earthpulse/eotdl/README.md

 - `ACCESS_KEY_ID`: the access key ID of the S3 object storage
 - `SECRET_ACCESS_KEY`: the secret access key of the S3 object storage
 - `S3_BUCKET`: the name of the S3 bucket to store the datasets
+- `S3_SSL`: whether to use SSL to connect to the S3 object storage
+- `S3_REGION`: the region of the S3 object storage
 - `AUTH0_DOMAIN`: the domain of the Auth0 tenant
 - `AUTH0_CLIENT_ID`: the client ID of the Auth0 application
 - `AUTH0_CLIENT_SECRET`: the client secret of the Auth0 application